-- Working, in any capacity, for a competitor, customer or supplier while employed by the Company or the Manager. - Accepting gifts of more than modest value or receiving personal discounts (if such discounts are not generally offered to the public) or other benefits as a result of your position in the Company or the Manager from a competitor, customer or supplier. - Competing with the Company for the purchase or sale of property, products, services or other interests. - Having an interest in a transaction involving the Company, a competitor, a customer or supplier (other than as an employee, officer or director of the Company or the Manager and not including routine investments in publicly traded companies).

-- Receiving a loan or guarantee of an obligation as a result of your position with the Company or the Manager. - Directing business to a supplier owned or managed by, or which employs, a relative or friend.
+- Working, in any capacity, for a competitor, customer or supplier while employed by the Company. - Accepting gifts of more than modest value or receiving personal discounts (if such discounts are not generally offered to the public) or other benefits as a result of your position in the Company from a competitor, customer or supplier. - Competing with the Company for the purchase or sale of property, products, services or other interests. - Having an interest in a transaction involving the Company, a competitor, a customer or supplier (other than as an employee, officer or director of the Company and not including routine investments in publicly traded companies). - Receiving a loan or guarantee of an obligation as a result of your position with the Company. - Directing business to a supplier owned or managed by, or which employs, a relative or friend.